If large crowds are not your cup of tea then opt for a small and intimate alternative with the Spornes Festival.

 Some of the more popular issues discussed over the years include those pertaining to education, health, infrastructure, gender equality and the climate.
-Arendalsuka’s program is made up of the activities that are arranged by the event’s participants to highlight the issues that they would like to discuss.
+Activities are arranged by the event’s participants to highlight the issues that they would like to discuss.

 Arendalsuka was held for the first time in 2012, with 50 events and 30 stands.
-It has grown tremendously since then and last year, more than 1400 organisers produced more than 1700 events are in the city centre of Arendal.
+It has grown tremendously since then and last year, more than 1400 organisers produced more than 1700 events in the city centre of Arendal.
 Some 200 exhibition stands by various organisations and voluntary associations were seen throughout the city centre.

 Arendalsuka 2023 will take place from 14 – 18 August.
 The event is free and open to everyone.

 TEDxArendal began in 2013 and and it has since grown to become one of the most popular and well received events in Arendal and the region.
 It’s line-up of speakers have included Nicolai Tangen, the CEO of Norway’s oil fund, Eirik Eide Pettersen, a nuclear engineer and environmentalist, and journalsit and filmaker Rick Kirkham, best known for his documentary, Tiger King.

 TEDxArendal takes place on a Friday in week 44 every year.
 A majority of the events are normally held at the Arendal Kulturhus.